 Protecting Your Privacy

 For one, it helps ensure transparency in court proceedings.
 The general public should be able to see what happens in public courts.
-They also deserve to see why the Court makes decisions they way they do.
-It allows for trust in the system.
+They also deserve to see why and how the Court makes decisions. allows for trust in the system.